MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 ### Remove Container <!--docker-->

-To remove a container with Docker us the `docker rm` command.
+To remove a container with Docker, use the `docker rm` command.

 ```powershell
 PS C:\>docker rm prickly_pike